OUR COMMITMENT TO YOU

 If you choose to limit the audience for all or part of your profile or for certain content or information about you, then it will be visible according to your settings.

-We follow a strict vetting process prior to engaging any service provider or working with any partner.
-Our service providers and partners must agree to strict confidentiality obligations.
+We follow a strict vetting process prior to engaging any vendor or working with any partner.
+Our vendors and partners must agree to strict confidentiality obligations.

 We want you to be in control of your information, so we want to remind you of the following options and tools available to you: